wp-plugins/speed-booster-pack/readme.txt

 1. Plugin options page, simple view (v2.3)

 == Changelog ==

+= 2.4 =
+Fixed TypeError: $ is not a function when Prevent Flash of Unstyled Content (FOUC) option is active.
+Thanks to [@Marcio Duarte](http://profiles.wordpress.org/pagelab) for the [bug report](http://wordpress.org/support/topic/javascript-error-53).

 = 2.3 =
 * Added option to exclude certain CSS files from being loaded asynchronously.